sfc-gh-dwilczak/tutorials/docs/snowflake/google/iceberg/index.md

 # Iceberg - Google Cloud Storage
-Goal of this tutorial is to setup the an external volume in Snowflake to be able to create an manage iceberg table.
+Goal of this tutorial is to setup the an external volume in Snowflake to be able to create and manage iceberg table.

 ## Video
 Video still in development.